The Kasner Charitable Trust

 - Willingness to provide both small grants and transformational multi-million pound funding

-- Use of trusted intermediary organizations (donor-advised funds like UK Toremet)
+- Use of trusted intermediary organisations (donor-advised funds like UK Toremet)

 - Long-term relationships with core beneficiaries